Class 9 Hazmat During Transportation

 Hazmat Class 9 Shipping Rules

 Let's now go over shipping rules for hazmat class 9 shipments.
-All your bulk packaging needs to get labeled using the right ID number.
+All your bulk packaging needs to be labeled using the right ID number.
 This concept applies to every class 9 hazmat placard.
 Otherwise, you must use either a white diamond or orange label on the packaging.
+All the labeling mentioned above must go on all four sides.
+Additionally, stringent protocols must be observed when transporting marine pollutants and hazardous waste to minimize potential harm and protect our ecosystem.
+Additionally, stringent protocols must be observed when transporting marine pollutants and hazardous waste to minimize potential harm and protect our ecosystem.

 All the labeling mentioned above must go on all four sides.

 Say that your class 9 hazmat does not feature any bulk packaging surrounding it.
+The Basics of a Hazmat Endorsement.
 This means the class 9 hazmat must get labeled with an ID number.
 The ID number will go on two opposite sides of the hazmat.
 Now, let’s say you're transporting elevated-temperature material.

 You must feature a “HOT” label on all the packaging.